How to Use React Redux for Global State Management?

 This is how we can use selectors to retrieve data from the store without passing the whole store to the component as props.

-In the next section, we’ll be implementing the concept of react redux by creating a sample application.
+In the next section, we’ll be implementing the concept of react-redux by creating a sample application.

 Building a Sample Application with React Redux